Huegoxaga/notes/cloud-services/aws.md

 - The Lambda Develop package cannot be over 250MB
 - By default all Lambda layers are mounted to `/opt`, and `$PATH` value `/opt` for Lambda to find the package, In environment variable add key `PYTHONPATH` and value `/opt/`.
 - DynamoDB can trigger Lambda function using DynamoDB stream.
 Edited records or new records will be sent to lambda.
+- Lambda function can also be identified as `Function:Alias`
+  - By default when only use the function name, it means the lastest version(the one without any version number and alias).
+  - An Alias can point to one version at a time.
+  - Updating alias to point to a new version by `aws lambda update-alias --function-name <FunctionName> --name <AliasName> --function-version <VersionNumber>`
+  - A Lambda version is a readonly snapshot that is saved for other resources to trigger.
+- Updating a function with additional dependencies using AWS CLI
+  1. Run `~/my-function$ pip install --target ./package <pkgName>` to install the package to the `package` folder inside the project foloder.
+  2. Run `zip -r9 ${OLDPWD}/function.zip .` to create a ZIP archive of the dependencies in the project folder.
+  3. Run `cd $OLDPWD && zip -g function.zip lambda_function.py` to add lambda function code to the archive.
+  4. Run `aws lambda update-function-code --function-name <LambdaName> --zip-file fileb://function.zip` to update the function code from the project folder

 ## SQS